Updated: July 19, 2020

 As I said goodbye and walked out of the cafe, I can’t help but think about the term “purpose-driven” and how powerful that phrase can really be if you apply it to your life.

 Setting aside the spiritual lessons of the book, I personally believe that being purpose-driven is what helps you achieve your goals.

 It doesn’t matter if it’s physical or emotional; spiritual or financial… if there is something that you want to attain, then you have to live each day with the purpose of getting one step closer to that goal.

 The Most Important Task of the Day

 The next time you come to the end of your day, perhaps while you’re in bed… and thinking already of the things you need to do tomorrow.

-You want to save more money?
-Then promise yourself not to order soda and to drink only but water for the whole day.
+Do you want to save more money?
+Then promise yourself not to order a soda and to drink only but water for the whole day.

 Do you want to have your own business someday?
 Then visualize it already happening in your mind while you commute or drive to work, and again as you make your way back home.

 As you can see, the task doesn’t have to be anything grand, or time-consuming.
 It can just be a short deed or a simple challenge for yourself.
 What’s really important is that every single day, you’re doing one thing that serves the purpose of realizing your dreams.